virto-network/website/docs/whitepaper.md

 ### 5.3 Parachain Auction

 We plan to launch our mainnet on a Parachain slot within the Kusama network.
-To increase the chance of winning, we will allocate a certain share of marketplace tokens to our crowdloan supporters who locked their Kusama to support us.
+To increase the chance of winning, marketplaces distribute their predefined crowdloan share of
+tokens to our crowdloan supporters who locked their Kusama to support us.
 We will distribute land tokens as rewards to Kusma owners who participate in our first auction successfully to compensate for their opportunity costs of having their